 How serious is COVID-19?

 The evidence shows us that the vast majority of people who get this virus have relatively mild symptoms and make a full recovery.
-But in a small percentage of cases, the virus can cause more severe symptoms.
+But in a small percentage of cases, the virus can cause more severe symptoms and even lead to death.
 This is particularly true for people with a weakened immune system, for older people and for those with long term conditions like diabetes, cancer and chronic lung disease.

 A lot of false information about this virus is being shared - it’s very important that you make sure that the information you use comes from a trusted source - all of the information on this page has been sourced from the NHS.

 Sign up for a vaccine if you are eligible.
 Currently, people aged 18 and over, people with conditions that put them at high risk, those with certain jobs that put them at high risk and others are eligible to receive a vaccine.
 Visit our page on vaccines for more information and a full list of eligibility requirements, or visit the NHS webpage on vaccines.

 If you are infected you may have very minor symptoms, or more severe symptoms.
 The NHS cites three symptoms to look out for as: